Quick access:

 - Existence/justification of research proposal is optional and high level.
 You are not expected to have plausible research proposals in this short amount of time.
 But if you can find one and build your documents around it, it would significantly boost our perception of your work.

 The literature review document is the basis for your final report and your first scientific document.
-Therefore it focuses more on what you find and how you present it in terms of shape.
+Therefore, it focuses more on what you find and how you present it in terms of shape.
 Preparing this document should get you used to scientific writing tools and style.
 It should also show that you are on a good track in terms of grounding your topic and finding supporting papers.
 The more advanced requirements such as coherence, storytelling, and structure have more focus (more grade points) in the final report.
-Therefore you could see different grades for the same descriptions in their grading schemes.
+You could therefore see different grades for the same descriptions in their grading schemes.

 Throughout the explanations, you will see mentions such as “significantly boost our perception of your work” or “is optional but quite useful” without significant numbers attached to them.
-Evaluation of your submissions will be around the grading schemes provided but inclusion of such parts might complete our perception of some elements which would boost your grade if done well.
+Evaluation of your submissions will be around the grading schemes provided, but inclusion of such parts might complete our perception of some elements which would boost your grade if done well.

 Peer Review Document